 Guiding Principle: Don’t Criticize the In-Group in the Out-Group’s Publications

 Christians need to rediscover the virtue and necessity of loyalty.
-Over the last several years I laid out some of my guiding principles in what I’m doing with the Masculinist project: live not by lies, build up don’t just tear town, have skin in the game, don’t use rhetoric that is technically accurate but designed to deceive.
+Over the last several years I laid out some of my guiding principles in what I’m doing with this project: live not by lies, build up don’t just tear town, have skin in the game, don’t use rhetoric that is technically accurate but designed to deceive.
 Another one I will mention today is not to use secular forums and their value systems to attack other Christians.

 One thing you’ll note is that I almost never say critical things about previous employers, or about churches I’ve attended.
 I strive to be entirely positive with regards to them.
 In fact, I’m very vague about where I’ve gone to church because I don’t want them getting blowback on account of what I write.
 This newsletter is not a church ministry, and no church I’ve attended has ever invested in what I’m doing so I want to keep them out of it as much as I can.